BethWProjects/sup-colorado/README.md

 # SUP Colorado

 ## Overview
 Welcome to SUP Colorado!
+Do you want to paddleboard the Colorado mountains but don't know where to go?
+Have you paddled lakes for years, but are looking for some new adventures on moving water?
+SUP Colorado is a great place to start, to review a collection of popular lake and river destinations.
 View the project specs here: [project description](https://frontend.turing.edu/projects/module-3/showcase.html).

 ![SUP Colorado](https://user-images.githubusercontent.com/38263992/201487231-90be59cb-f348-45f0-9fd9-97e36363b551.gif)